 Atmospheric blocking

-Blocking is associated with a class of quasi-stationary high-pressure weather systems in the middle and high latitudes that disrupt the prevailing westerly flow.
-These events can persist for extended periods, such as a week or longer, and can cause long-lived extreme weather conditions, from heat waves in summer to cold spells in winter (see Chapter 11, Section 11.7.2 for a detailed discussion of these features and Chapter 3, Section 3.3.3.3 for the assessment of blocking biases in models simulations).
-AR5 assessed with medium confidence that the frequency of blocking would not increase under enhanced GHG concentrations, while changes in blocking intensity and persistence remained uncertain.
+Blocking is associated with a class of quasi-stationary, high-pressure weather systems in the middle and high latitudes that disrupt the prevailing westerly flow.
+These events can persist for extended periods, such as a week or longer, and can cause long-lived extreme weather conditions, from heat waves in summer to cold spells in winter (see Section 11.7.2 for a detailed discussion of these features and Section 3.3.3.3 for the assessment of blocking biases in models simulations).
+The AR5 assessed with medium confidence that the frequency of blocking would not increase under enhanced GHG concentrations, while changes in blocking intensity and persistence remained uncertain.